 ABOUT THE PROJECT

 In December 2017, Cape Group purchased the parcel 2336-2366 Charles Street in East Vancouver.
-Cape had been looking for projects in Vancouver that could allow us to build for families and individuals that have not found real-estate in the city affordable.
-Our aim is to build more attainable 1, 2, and 3 bedroom homes.
+Cape Group had been looking for projects in Vancouver that could allow us to build a rental building for families and individuals.
+Our aim is to build 1, 2, and 3 bedroom homes.

 In 2019, Cape submitted a rezoning application to the City, incorporating feedback from the City and the local community.
 The application is intended to rezone the site from RT-5 (one-two family residential and C-1 (Commercial) to CD-1 (Comprehensive Development).